WoytekMig/taskList/README.md

 ![show](images/taskListShow.gif)

 The task was to make... task list :) Major events are taking place in script.js.
 I've learned many new useful elements, such as creating tables or adding (and removing) elements to the html code through the input.
-Fell free to check me ;)
+Fell free to test me ;)